tandasat/HyperPlatform/README.md

 --------------------
 SimpleVisor is a very (very) simple and readable Windows-specific hypervisor.
-If HyperPlatform is still too large and complicated to learn VT-x for you, I would recommend to take a look at the project.
+If HyperPlatform is still too large and complicated to learn VT-x for you, I would recommend taking a look at the project.
 It should give you a clearer view of how a hypervisor is initialized and executed.
 - http://ionescu007.github.io/SimpleVisor/